neural-data-science/NESC_3505/syllabus.md

 Late work will be penalized 1% per hour, with the clock starting the minute after the deadline has elapsed.
 Requests for extensions will only be considered prior to the due date.

-### Portfolio
-One of the outcomes of this class is that you will have a portfolio demonstrating your work, that you could show to a potential employer or graduate supervisor.
-Building this will mostly happen in the context of your completing the course work (demos, projects, and assignments); assembling your portfolio simply means selecting what you feel best represents your work, and putting a bit of "packaging" around it.
-You will submit a first version midway through the course for feedback, and then a final version at the end of term.

 ### Demos
 Demos are short demonstrations that you prepare to teach your fellow students.
 They can be videos (1-3 min) or written (500-1000 words).
 The goal is to share some insight or discovery with other students.
-This could be how you approached and solved some problem in an assignment, a review of a website or other resources you found helpful for the class, etc..
-You will be rewarded for creativity in choice of topic and in delivery.
+This could be how you approached and solved some problem in an assignment, a review of a website, or a good YouTube tutorial, or other resources you found helpful for the class, etc..
+Grading will be based on a rubric with four components: quality of presentation, quality of work, relevance/usefulness of topic, and creativity.

+### Portfolio
+One of the outcomes of this class is that you will have a portfolio demonstrating your work, that you could show to a potential employer or graduate supervisor.
+Building this will mostly happen in the context of your completing the course work (demos, projects, and assignments).
+Assembling your portfolio simply means selecting what you feel best represents your work, and putting a bit of "packaging" around it.
+You will submit a first version midway through the course for feedback, and then a final version at the end of term.

 # Grading
 This course follows the Dalhousie grading scale, but in a different way than you are probably used to.
 Borrowing the model of role-playing games (RPGs), you accumulate experience points (XP) by completing the assessments and evaluations listed above.
 Formative assessments are pass/fail, so you get the full XP for completing them.
 Summative evaluations are graded, so the XP you receive will be in proportion to your grade (e.g., if you get 70% on an assignment, you get 70% of the XP that the assignment is worth).
 Like RPGs, your XP determine your level in the course, according to the table below.
 Your level at the end of the course determines your final grade.